01 of 08

 The king moves one square in any direction.

 The king is the most important piece in chess.
 When a king is attacked by another piece, it is said to be in check.
 If the king is in check, it must avoid capture immediately.
 If the capture cannot be avoided, the game is over (the king is not actually captured in chess).
 This is known as checkmate.

-The king also has the ability to perform a special move known as castling.Continue to 6 of 8 below.
+The king also has the ability to perform a special move known as castling along with the rook.Continue to 6 of 8 below.

 06 of 08

-The knight can be easily identified; in most chess sets, it looks like a horse’s head.
+The knight in most chess sets looks like a horse’s head.
 The pattern the knight uses to move can be described in several ways.
 In a technical sense, the knight moves one square diagonally in any direction and then moves one square vertically or horizontally further away from where it started its move.
 This is often described as an “L-shaped” move: the knight moves two squares horizontally or vertically, and then turns at a right angle to move one more square.Continue to 7 of 8 below.

 07 of 08

 The knight is the only piece that can jump over other pieces.
-However, the knight can only capture a piece if it lands on the same square as that piece – jumping over a piece doesn’t result in capture.
+However, the knight can only capture a piece if it lands on the same square as that piece.
+Jumping over a piece does not result in capture.

-In the diagram above, the knight can move to any of the squares indicated with a black dot.
+In the diagram, the knight can move to any of the squares indicated with a black dot.
 However, it cannot capture any of the black pieces it might jump over.

 Knights and bishops are approximately equal in value.
 Together, they are known as minor pieces.Continue to 8 of 8 below.